1995parham-learning/1995parham-learning.github.io/content/Ads/Identity Resolution.md

 Identity resolution is the ability to accurately resolve consumer data from a variety of sources to a household or an individual in a privacy-centric manner.
 Identity should be the foundation of everything you do across your enterprise.
 As third-party signals fade, a robust identity strategy enables precise and personalized customer interactions, ensuring your marketing efforts build brand loyalty and drive conversions.

 ## What is identity resolution?

+Identity resolution connects the dots between consumers’ digital footprints to give the full picture of their online behavior across devices, channels, and touchpoints.
+It’s a key component of effective data collaboration, promoting consistency and accuracy across multiple platforms and partners.

+Identity resolution uses advanced algorithms and machine learning techniques to accurately link disparate pieces of data to the correct individual and create a comprehensive picture of a user’s interactions and behaviors across various platforms.
+By resolving identities across channels and devices, it becomes possible to recognize customers any time they interact with your brand.
+This helps to prevent signal loss so you can continue to tailor campaigns to customers’ behaviors, preferences, and interests without using third-party cookies.